yestuartgithub/BastilleDay/README.md

 2) In R Studio, I created an R script titled "LetThemEatCake" and saved it.
 I committed it in RStudio, and pushed it through GitApp.
 At this stage, there are no forks or branches.

-3) In GitHub, I added Thor as a friend to the Bastille Day Repo.
+3) In GitHub, I added Thor as a collaborathor to the Bastille Day Repo.